A feminist revolution in an ancient kingdom

 Outside the palace walls most people are reluctant to take sides, saying they will accept the decision of the royal family.

-But amongst the devoted followers there is concern about what the Queen of the South Sea will think.
+But among the devoted followers there is concern about what the Queen of the South Sea will think.

 You might also be interested in: